steenhansen/type-czech/read-mes/public/check_type.md

 classOperate(a_last)  // pass

-classOperate(a_first)  // PRE fail - is a 'First' not a 'Last'
+classOperate(a_first)  // fail - is a 'First' not a 'Last'
 ```

 ## 9 Class and Methods Type Check<a name="class-and-methtods-type-check"></a>